OmnipotentEntity/curt/README.md

 Reversed - Detachment, Independence, Freedom

-Effect - When at $0, generate a rare joker (must have room).
+Effect - When at $0 and 0 jokers, generate two negative rare jokers.

 ----